Treatment Options for Recurrent Mycosis Fungoides and the Sézary Syndrome

 - High-dose chemotherapy with stem cell transplant.

-- Targeted therapy with a histone deacetylase (HDAC) inhibitor (vorinostat or romidepsin).
+- Targeted therapy with vorinostat, romidepsin, or other histone deacetylase (HDAC) inhibitors.